Finding the Best Bra after Breast Surgery in Melbourne

-- Terrible headache: putting unnecessary strain on your neck and upper back may cause an unwanted headache.
-And if you continue to use that bra, chances are that it will overwork your neck muscles and give you more intense headaches.
+- Headache: Putting unnecessary strain on your neck and upper back may cause an unwanted headache.
+And if you continue to use that bra, it may overwork your neck muscles and give you more intense headaches.

-- Breathlessness: because your bra is too tight for you, it will be restricting the movement of your ribs and giving you shortness of breath.
+- Breathlessness: As your bra is too tight for you, it will restrict the movement of your ribs and give you shortness of breath.

-- Back pain: when you wear a tight bra, putting a lot of strain on your back and leading to a stiff back.
+- Back pain: When you wear a tight bra, it puts a lot of strain on your back and leads to a stiff back.

 Different Types of Bras

 Like surgeries, there are different types of bras depending on your needs.
 Below are some examples:

 Surgical bras are used after breast surgery to support your new breasts.
 These bras may have a strap or band that presses down from above so that the implants can reach their desired position faster.
 The bra needs to be worn 24/7 for the first two weeks, except for times when you need to shower.

 - They can keep the wound dressings in position